ndrewr/ND01-MyReads/README.md

 ### Prerequisites

-Running this project requires [Node](https://nodejs.org/en/) to be installed.
+Running this project requires both [Node](https://nodejs.org/en/) and the [Yarn](https://code.facebook.com/posts/1840075619545360) package manager to be installed.
-[Yarn](https://code.facebook.com/posts/1840075619545360) must also be installed.

 ### Installing and Running